publiccodenet/about/organization/annual-reports/annual-report-2021.md

 ### Overview: we built on our solid foundation and consolidated our learnings

 2021 was a mixed year for the Foundation for Public Code.
-We worked with new codebases and strengthened our ties with existing codebase communities; attracted new philanthropic supporters; and established an advisory council.
+We worked with new codebases and strengthened our ties with existing codebase communities; worked with potential new codebases and philanthropic supporters; and established an advisory council.
 We continued to have one public member (Province of Zuid-Holland, the Netherlands), though we had hoped to secure more.
 We also said goodbye to some brilliant colleagues and founding board members.
 Against the backdrop of the ongoing COVID pandemic demanding a great deal of political attention, it sometimes felt like 2021 was a year of learning ways not to do things.

 We’re looking forward to changes in 2022.